granteric498/liri-node-app/README.md

 In node, you can input the following commands which will prompt the following information:

-1. node liri.js my-tweets
+- node liri.js my-tweets
-  a.
-This will show my last 20 tweets and when they were created in your terminal/bash window.
+  - This will show my last 20 tweets and when they were created in your terminal/bash window.
-  b.
-NOTE: The tweets come from an alias account to avoid providing personal information.
+  - NOTE: The tweets come from an alias account to avoid providing personal information.
-2. node liri.js spotify-this-song '<song name here>'
+- node liri.js spotify-this-song '<song name here>'
-  a.
-This will show the following information about the song in your terminal/bash window:
+  - This will show the following information about the song in your terminal/bash window:
     - Song name
     - Artist(s)
     - Album
     - Song's Spotify URL
-  b.
-If no song is provided, the default song is "The Sign" by Ace of Base.
+  - If no song is provided, the default song is "The Sign" by Ace of Base.
-3. node liri.js movie-this '<movie name here>'
+- node liri.js movie-this '<movie name here>'
-  a.
-This will show the following information about the movie in your terminal/bash window:
+  - This will show the following information about the movie in your terminal/bash window:
     - Title of the movie.
     - Year the movie came out.
     - IMDB Rating of the movie.